EastsidePreparatorySchool/SpaceCritters/readme.md

     	Action getAction();

-Aliens can return actions from this method, after carefull reviewing things that might influence their decision ñ such as energy, tech, who is around them, what have they heard etc.
+Aliens can return actions from this method, after carefull reviewing things that might influence their decision ‚Äì such as energy, tech, who is around them, what have they heard etc.

     	void processResults();